JnsLns/ptb_experiment_template/README.md

 stimulus definition will be in the screen center, which should be convenient in most cases.

+# miscellaneous

+ending a field in tg.s with color means that it will be converted :
+%%% Convert color strings ('white, 'black', 'grey') in fields of 'e.s' whose
+%   names end on 'Color' to PTB color lookup table index.

 # Rough trial generation overview

 TODO HERE: Explain how target number and similar works with fields in in triallistCols that contain row vectors (update that in